peggyyip/ICS3U1_Lesson_4_1_Intro_Arrays/README.md

 * To access the `nth` element, we use the `n-1` index.
   * E.g. The `first` element is in index `0` so to access the first element, we use: `marks[0]`

-### Example1 - Printing out the 3rd element in an array
+### Example - Printing out the 3rd element in an array
 ```java
 System.out.println(marks[2]);